-It’s the nineteen-seventies when Anja steps into the classroom for the first time.
+It’s the 1970s when Anja steps into the classroom for the first time.
 She is radiant, according to Karin.

 An unprecedented novel for young adults about friendship, religion, and the longing for love and approval.